PRIHSM

 NIH Maternal Health Research Center of Excellence

-PRIHSM (PReventing Inequities in Hemorrhage-related Severe Maternal morbidity) is an NIH-funded Maternal Health Research Center of Excellence that aims to reduce postpartum hemorrhage in California and beyond.
+Stanford PRIHSM: PRomoting Improvement in Hemorrhage-related Severe Maternal Morbidity is an NIH-funded Maternal Health Research Center of Excellence that aims to reduce postpartum hemorrhage in California and beyond.

 Disproportionately affecting socially marginalized groups, postpartum hemorrhage is a leading cause of maternal death and severe maternal morbidity.
-PRIHSM aims to reduce postpartum hemorrhage by reducing and addressing disparities in two precursors to postpartum hemorrhage-related severe maternal morbidity and mortality: iron deficiency anemia and cesarean births.
+PRIHSM aims to reduce postpartum hemorrhage by addressing two precursors to postpartum hemorrhage-related severe maternal morbidity and mortality: iron deficiency anemia and cesarean births.

 This project team, led by Deirdre Lyell, MD, is addressing antenatal iron deficiency anemia by developing, implementing, and disseminating a patient-informed Anemia Prevention Toolkit.

-This project team, led by Elliott Main, MD, is addressing disparities in rates of primary cesarean birth and cesarean-linked postpartum hemorrhage by refining and evaluating tools and approaches within the patient-informed CMQCC Hospital Action Guide for Respectful and Equity-Centered Obstetric Care and hospital learning initiative.
+This project team, led by Elliott Main, MD, is addressing disparities in rates of primary cesarean birth and cesarean-linked postpartum hemorrhage by refining and evaluating tools and approaches within the patient-informed CMQCC Hospital Action Guide and hospital learning initiative.

-The community engagement component, led by Suzan Carmichael, PhD, MS, operates with the goal of ensuring that patients and key stakeholders are integrated into all phases of PRIHSM’s research to promote maternal health equity.
+The community engagement component, led by Suzan Carmichael, PhD, MS, operates with the goal of ensuring that patients and key stakeholders are integrated into all phases of PRIHSM’s research to promote maternal health equity for all.

 The training component, led by Suzan Carmichael, PhD, MS, is developing a diverse, multi-disciplinary team of trainees and mentors committed to improving maternal health, implementing specific activities tailored to meet the needs of trainees with a wide variety of experiences and interests, and leveraging existing programs within Stanford University.